Atena Lucana

 Atena Lucana is a town and comune in the province of Salerno in the Campania region of south-western Italy.

 History

 Atena Lucana is one of the most ancient settlements in the Vallo di Diano, as testified by the presence of prehistoric Megalithic walls.
-Later it was a Greek trading center, a fortress of the Lucani and a municipium of the Romans.
+Later it was a fortress of the Lucani and a municipium of the Romans.
 In imperial times it temples dedicated to Jupiter, Cybele, Aesculapius, Hercules, bath, an amphitheatre and, perhaps, a forum.

 Around the 9th century it was destroyed by Saracen raiders.
 Subsequently, it was a fief of different baronial families.
 In the 19th century much of the population emigrated to North and South America.